home-assistant/home-assistant.io/source/_integrations/gpslogger.markdown

 ---
-title: "GPSLogger"
+title: GPSLogger
-description: "Instructions on how to use GPSLogger to track devices in Home Assistant."
+description: Instructions on how to use GPSLogger to track devices in Home Assistant.
 logo: gpslogger.png
 ha_category:
   - Presence Detection